tytydraco/yessleep/out/Im_exploring_an_abandoned_mall_with_a_ghosthunting_group_PART_1.md

 Right after Sam stood up, everyone in our group recieved a text message.

 "*RULE 1: Stay away from the cracked floor tiles.
-You don't wanna find out what's on the other side.If you see pale, thin hands appear from one of them, run.
+You don't wanna find out what's on the other side.
+If you see pale, thin hands appear from one of them, run.
 If you see a human hand, grab it and pull it up.
 Unless that hand has a blue rose tattoo on it.
 If you pulled Matthew out of wherever the hell he's been, may God help you.*"

 I tried calling the phone number of the sender but, again, there was just static on the other end.